pbalash0v/sctp-oto-server-client/README.md

-# Simple implementation of one-to-one style TLS SCTP Server and Client
+# Simple one-to-one style TLS SCTP Server and Client
 (mainly for educational purposes, WiP)

 Clone this repository using: